 What are Anti-Depressants?

 Clinical depression causes certain chemical imbalances in the brain that results in mood and emotional changes.
-Anti-depressants contain unique chemicals that help rebalance the brain’s chemistry.
-The positive effects of anti-depressants generally appear after a few weeks.
+Anti-depressants contain different chemicals that help rebalance the brain’s chemistry.
+The positive effects of anti-depressants appear after a few weeks.
 Anti-depressants may:

 - Increase energy

 - Reduce anxiety

 - Improve quality of sleep

 There are different types of standard anti-depressant medicines available.
 For example, there is fluoxetine, citalopram, bupropion, and sertraline.
 While each of these medications works well, they each may produce different side effects.
 Some of these may be very disruptive to a person’s life.